John Boyega and Michael K Williams bring depth to a heartfelt suspense movie.

 Some dissonance lies between Damaris Corbin’s filmmaking, and the performances.
 The direction and screenplay, co-written by Damaris Corbin and Kwame Kwei-Armah, maintain a wholly sympathetic view on what’s happening.

 That’s not to suggest anyone should think otherwise about these events, but Boyega summons a more complex understanding in his portrait of Brian.
 This man is furious, absolutely worn out by the constant waiting and patronising appointments, and feeling like he has to beg just to be treated properly by the country he served under.

 One can acknowledge the severity of this injustice, and be discomforted by the violence he attempts.
 Boyega brings both sides to the fore in his seething frustrating and pained cries, answered by Williams, who provides a bedrock of empathy and clarity.
 Eli works hard to earn Brian’s trust, trying to get him a packet of cigarettes as if lives are on the line, because they are.

 Local news gets on the scene quickly too, Connie Britton appearing as correspondent Lisa Larson.
 There’s a sense she cares, but whether or not that’s real is somewhat besides the point, because the media’s reporting is coming altogether too late.
 Memories show us Brian being escorted away the last time he tried to do this properly, and so Breaking feels like one long third act.

 Even if you don’t know the headline, you can imagine where it’s all going from the jump.
 A hard watch though it can be, you’ll feel better for giving it the time.

-Breaking is available on digital in the UK March 27.
+Breaking was seen as part of Glasgow Film Festival 2023, and is available on digital in the UK March 27.
 For more from Boyega, dive into our guide to the Star Wars cast, or look ahead to new movies coming up.